Packers defeat Washington 24-10 for 6th straight victory - NewsBreak

 “We’ve still got room to improve,” said Rashan Gary, who had two of the Packers’ four sacks.
 “We’re not a finished piece.
 Like I said, day by day and week by week, we’re chipping away to become that perfect piece.”

 Washington (2-5) lost its third straight despite outgaining Green Bay 430-304 and never punting all day.
-Washington had five scoreless trips inside Green Bay's 30-yard line, including back-to-back series that ended inside the 5.
+Washington had five scoreless trips inside the Packers 30-yard line, including back-to-back series that ended inside the 5.

 Before Sunday, Packers opponents had scored touchdowns every time they reached the red zone.